 One positive response to the coronavirus has been a generosity of spirit, with many people willing to do what they can to help others.
 Giving your time to help others can be formal or informal.
 Formal volunteering is explained in more detail on our volunteering page together with links to local volunteer centres.

 Over time we hope to advertise a range of volunteering opportunities that are available with Grand Union.
-To start the process, we are happy to announce a new telephone befriending project which we are piloting until March 2021.
+To start the process, we are happy to announce a new telephone befriending project.

 If the following applies to you then please click for further details: